martindyr/holidaze/README.md

   - Create new venues or edit existing ones using the modals.
   - View bookings for each venue directly on the **My Venues** page.

-## Testing

-### Special Instructions for Testers

-- **API Access**:
-  - The application interacts with the Holidaze API at `https://v2.api.noroff.dev`.
-  - An API key is required and has been hardcoded into the application for testing purposes: `'db9e7b5a-4cf1-4d0d-8be6-f625cfc61f44'`.

-- **Test User Accounts**:
-  - You can register new user accounts using the registration modal.
-  - To test venue management features, ensure you check the **Venue Manager** option during registration.

-- **Environment Variables**:
-  - No additional environment variables are required for testing.
-  - If you need to override any defaults, you can create a `.env` file in the root directory.

 ### Important Notes

 - **Data Persistence**:
   - Since the application uses the provided API, data created during testing (such as new venues or bookings) will be persistent.
   - Please refrain from deleting or altering venues or bookings that you did not create.

-- **Testing on Different Devices**:
-  - The application is responsive.
-Testing on various devices and screen sizes is encouraged to ensure consistent behavior.

 ## Deployment